owenBeresford/extra-panda/README.md

 - **_NOTE_** Commits at the start of this project are completely meaningless, as it's just when I moved the code back to my dev machine.
 They are meaningless duration markers, rather than feature markers.
 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
 It would be nice to setup test from a browser.
 To *look* at the UX (as in, I am being the success / fail criterion), I did some manual testing
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Use TEST_ONLY symbols that expose entire module to unit tests.
-I will add config to strip them in release build.
+Tree-shaking means these do not show in release builds and is a free feature of most build tools.
 I didn't invent this structure, but I have used it ever since I started with JS modules, rather than plain JS.
 - Proper TDD units, as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
 WARN: Some tests cannot be run outside a real webrowser.
 - Vastly improve English / readability of the code.
 Gain is separate to all other points.
 - As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
 So it's more readable.